Gymnasium Carolinum (Osnabrück): History

 In 1632, the Gymnasium was elevated into a university by the Jesuits.
 However, Swedish troops captured Osnabrück the next year for the Protestant side in the Thirty Years' War, and the Academia Carolina Osnabrugensis was closed.
 There would not be a university in Osnabrück until the University of Osnabrück opened in 1974.

 Twentieth century

 In 1933 the boys' school of the Gymnasium Carolinum had twenty-two teachers, all of whom were Catholics and thirteen of whom had served in the First World War.
 Only one had up to that point joined the Nazi party.
 Yet Nazi educational policy changed both the curriculum and the views of students.
 The number of schools hours devoted to physical exercise, history, and geography increased, while those involving foreign languages and religion decreased.
 In 1939 essays written by students at the school reflected the new policies and referred frequently to works by Hitler and other Nazi leaders.

+In 1971, the school began admitting girls and became co-educational.